Donaim/proviral-pres1/slides.md

 <v-drag pos="left">

-After the initial filtering step, the pipeline proceeds to find primers in the remaining sequences.
+The pipeline proceeds to find primers in the remaining sequences.
+For each sequence, the pipeline tries to identify primers at both the 5’ (forward) and 3’ (reverse) ends:

 <AccordionPrimers />